universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 The community member is someone who is looking to socialize, interact, and fit in with a community.
 They want to feel integrated within community and are looking to cooperate and compete within it.
 They are open to new experiences as long as they are social in nature.
 They enjoy competitive and challenging situations where they can personally stand out in their community.
 They enjoy cooperating with a team to overcome challenges and achieve unique rewards.

 The community member plays on a low/mid powered PC, laptop, or mobile device.
-They are highely engaged in the voice chat or text chat of their community, preferring their community chat to an in-game chat, and aren't entirely focused on the game.
+They are highly engaged in the voice chat or text chat of their community, preferring their community chat to an in-game chat, and aren't entirely focused on the game.
 They are skilled at video games and are familiar with traditional mechanics, input controls, and tropes.

 The community member likes achievements and status rewards which can be flaunted within their community, such as high scores and personal achievements.